Helping Teens, Adults, and Their Loved Ones

 Amanda Sullivan, MAEd, LCMHCA

-Amanda Sullivan is a licensed therapist with over thirty years of experience assisting children and adults.
-Believing in the power of finding meaning and purpose in one’s life, Amanda uses a variety of counseling techniques including CBT, mindfulness, expressive arts therapy, and equine-assisted psychotherapy.
-She is an avid writer and professional photographer and often shares these skills in her practice.
+Amanda Sullivan is a licensed therapist with over thirty years of experience assisting adults and children.
+Amanda works primarily with adults who are struggling with grief or depression, issues related to midlife challenges, ADHD, parenting skills, and past trauma.
+Believing in the power of finding meaning and purpose in one’s life, Amanda uses a variety of counseling techniques including EMDR, CBT, mindfulness, existential therapy, and expressive arts therapy.
+She believes that each client is unique and meets clients where they are now to find purpose, meaningful connections, and a clear path forward.

 Andrew P. Smiler, PhD, LPA